FusionAuth/fusionauth-jwt/README.md

    - Build JWK from Private Key
    - Build JWK from Public Key
    - Build JWK from PEM
+   - Parse public keys from a JSON Web Key
  - Helpers
    - Generate RSA Key Pairs in `2048`, `3072` or `4096` bit sizes
    - Generate EC Key Pairs in `256`, `384` and `521` bit sizes